 When it comes to travel, I would be lying if I pretended that the destinations I chose weren't motivated— at least in part— by "enthusiastic pessimism": the urge to see certain places based on the belief that said places will change into something unrecognizable in the very near future.
 No, this isn't a phobia.
 Or if it is, at least it's not as bad as Turophobia (the fear of cheese) or Anatidaephobia (fear of being watched by a villainous duck).
 But regardless, it's hard not to notice how multinational corporations radically transform and eventually erase the societies which allow them in.
 "There are no nations.
 There are no peoples.
 There are no Russians.
 There are no Arabs.
 There are no third worlds.
 There is no West," as the character Arthur Jensen loudly proclaims in the 1976 movie Network, "There is only IBM and ITT and AT&T, and DuPont, Dow, Union Carbide, and Exxon.
 Those are the nations of the world today... the world is a college of corporations."
 42 years later we can add Amazon, Google, and Facebook to the mix, but the effect is the same: the tearing down of real culture, and the erection of cheap imitations of the real culture that's geared toward wealthy tourists.
 Better to make the exotic safe for consumption than leave the traveler to the mercy of unexpected thrills, risks, and unsupervised, non-simulated, authentic encounters.
 With a McDonalds and a Starbucks on the street corners of every city worldwide, a point will inevitably be reached where— save for a few select cultural markers— a visit to Paris will be no different than a visit to New York, which in turn will be no different than a visit to Tokyo and so on.
 To be clear, I don't believe this is a conscious conspiracy being committed by large businesses.
 Capitalism is a force that is insatiably hungry and incapable of perceiving anything beyond immediate demand.
 But the endgame will still, tragically, be a world emptied of its cultures yet full of carefully-crafted "cultural experiences".
 Hence, the reason for enthusiastic pessimism powering travel to places that are still largely untouched by the giant octopus of global capital.

 To the credit of the South American left, in Argentina and the neighboring countries, the threat posed to the distinctive characteristics of Latin cultures by the forces of globalization and neoliberalism was more than marginally disrupted by a political period known as the "Pink Tide".
 The Pink Tide was a response to the mass-privatization and large influx of foreign corporations into South America which began shortly after the fall of rightwing dictatorships from the 1970s and 80s.
 Dictatorships, it should be said, which had been installed by foreign corporations in the first place looking to strip the continent of its natural resources.
-While not a perfect political revolution (newly-elected leftwing governments relied mostly on oil exports for revenue and were plagued, in my opinion, by Cuban revolution-glamorization), the Pink Tide governments of Bolivia, Brazil, Argentina, Ecuador, and Peru brought significant social and economic reforms: drug laws were liberalized in an effort to undermine criminal enterprises which had sprang up as a result of high black market demand in the US; the civil rights of vulnerable indigenous South American populations were finally recognized; historical sites were marked and protected; massive investment increases in public services like housing, healthcare, and transportation were approved; and growth was measured by production rather than speculation.
+While not a perfect political revolution (newly-elected leftwing governments relied mostly on oil exports for revenue), the Pink Tide governments of Bolivia, Brazil, Argentina, Ecuador, and Peru brought significant social and economic reforms: drug laws were liberalized in an effort to undermine criminal enterprises which had sprang up as a result of high black market demand in the US; the civil rights of vulnerable indigenous South American populations were finally recognized; historical sites were marked and protected; massive investment increases in public services like housing, healthcare, and transportation were approved; and growth was measured by production rather than speculation.
 In short, conditions were improved by governments which chose to invest in the people who had given them power through grassroots effort.
 With the exception, that is, of Venezuela.
 The so-called "land of grace" became (and still is) the Pink Tide's only tragic legacy... and a real world play-by-play of Animal Farm.
 The elites were overthrown, "servants of the people" were put in power, and then those "servants of the people"— chief of which were Chavez and now Maduro— concluded that they were more equal than others, which has led to the current unrest we're seeing in the country today.
 By and large though, when looking at the effect the Pink Tide had on the South American continent, the democratic populist leftism of the past decade was a welcome defiance of an otherwise unobstructed neoliberal globalist vision.
 The million-dollar-question is whether or not the economic and social reforms which began during the Pink Tide are there to stay.
 And if not, what will also become of the cultural characteristics these reforms were in many ways meant to preserve?
 How long will it all last?

 A little-known deception which came to light among American rum connoisseurs in 2016 was that Bacardi's Havana Club doesn't come from Cuba at all, but is actually made in Puerto Rico.
 The real Havana Club, which is partially owned by the Cuban government, can't be sold in the United States because of the embargo.
 Not surprisingly, the few American rummies who had been privy to this bitter truth before the story got out were always irritated at the unavailability of the genuine Havana Club, and at the impostor sold in its stead, because the Havana Club from Havana tastes sweeter, is light on burn, and— unlike its imitator— is made with sugar cane (which is key to the original Cuban recipe).
 I was fortunate, then, when Isabel and a few of her friends brought a bottle of the brand's Siete Años to the table on my hotel balcony overlooking the streets of Palermo.
 The five of us drank the bottle fairly quickly as the sun lowered and turned the sky orange and pink.
 I was set to leave in the morning, bound for the Argentine/Brazilian border, and one-by-one Isabel's friends left to let me rest.
 When it was just her and I, she handed me a box that had been with her the whole evening.